HolgerDoerner/music_genre_classification/README.md

 # Music Genre CLassification <!-- omit in toc -->
-An full-stack machine learning application which predicts the genre based only on text (lyrics).
+An full-stack Machine Learning application which predicts the Genre only based on Text (Lyrics).

 ## Table Of Contents <!-- omit in toc -->
 - [About](#about)